PowerpediaInterns/mediawiki-bots/pywikibot/scripts/userscripts/feed_external_links/README.md

 The script uses a config file, named "config.json" by default, stored in the JSON format.
 It will use the file locally in the current working directory.

-The command-line options `-config-type:wiki` and `-config-page-title:x` can be used to specify a config file hosted on the wiki.
+The command-line arguments `-config-type:wiki` and `-config-page-title:x` can be used to specify a config file hosted on the wiki.
 On the wiki, a page titled "MediaWiki:Feed external links/config.json" can be created.
 By placing the config file on the wiki, the config file can be shared and updated, and the bot can be controlled by it.

 ### Example